zkemail/zk-regex/packages/compiler/README.md

 This command uses the [cargo-cp-artifact](https://github.com/neon-bindings/cargo-cp-artifact) utility to run the Rust build and copy the built library into `./index.node`.

+## CLI Usage
+Please see "Compiler CLI" section in [zk-regex](https://github.com/zkemail/zk-regex/tree/main).

-## Exploring zk-regex-apis
+## Exploring zk-regex-compiler

-After building zk-regex-apis, you can explore its exports at the Node REPL:
+After building zk-regex-compiler, you can explore its exports at the Node REPL:

 ```sh
 $ npm install